The way we do Business

 Colt believes in vigorous yet fair competition and supports the development of appropriate competition laws.
 Many countries prohibit collaboration with competitors, or competitors’ representatives and other activities that reduce competition.
 These actions can result in criminal penalties for you and Colt.
 The following are some examples of prohibited conduct:

-- Discussing with a competitor the setting of any terms of sale (e.g., discounts, prices, credit terms, etc.), the setting of production levels, dividing customers or territories or boycotting any customer.
+- Any discussion with a competitor about the setting of any terms of sale (e.g., discounts, prices, credit terms, etc.), the setting of production levels, dividing customers or territories or boycotting any customer.

-- Discussing or attempting to influence customers regarding their resale prices.
+- Any discussion or attempt to influence customers regarding their resale prices.

 You may have access to confidential information due to your employment.
 Such information must not be shared with others outside Colt or used for personal gain.
+You may not trade securities based on inside information you have received.
 Confidential information includes customer information, supplier information, knowledge of business plans or projections, sales or marketing programmes, customer lists, significant legal or regulatory action or strategy, new products or price changes, changes in senior management, divestitures or mergers and acquisitions.

 Appropriate Use of Electronic and Other Company Resources

+You are expected to use all Colt resources in a responsible manner.
+Although incidental or occasional personal use of such assets is permitted so long as it does not interfere with the conduct of Colt business, misapplication or waste of such assets is prohibited and may amount to a criminal act.
 All electronic resources of the Company are assets belonging to Colt.
-You are expected to use these resources in a responsible manner.
-Although incidental or occasional personal use of such assets is permitted so long as it does not interfere with the conduct of Colt business, misapplication or waste of such assets is prohibited and may amount to a criminal act.

 EU directives and local laws provide for the protection, transfer, access and storage of personal information on customers, employees, contacts and other individuals.
-To achieve compliance with these provisions you should familiarise yourself with their key requirements, be aware of the need to create and maintain appropriate systems and comply with Colt policies and procedures on data protection.
-Details of relevant policies and procedures which relate to your function can be made available.
+To achieve compliance with these provisions you must comply with Colt’s Data Protection and Compliance Policy and related procedures and information.
+This policy and other relevant policies and procedures which relate to your function have been provided to you.

-The integrity of Colt depends on the honesty, completeness and accuracy of its records.
+The integrity of Colt depends on only entering into legitimate business transactions and engagements that have been appropriately approved and properly documented.
 All accounting records, employee records, employee expense claims, application forms and other corporate books and records must accurately and fairly reflect all underlying transactions.
-It is every Colt employee’s responsibility to make sure that correct authority for each transaction has been obtained and that receipts, disbursements, journal entries etc are accurate.
-These documents must contain wording that clearly describes the reason and purpose for each transaction and must be kept somewhere safe.
+It is every Colt employee’s responsibility to make sure that correct authority for each transaction has been obtained and documented and that receipts, disbursements, journal entries and similar records are accurate.
+These documents must contain wording that clearly describes the reason and purpose for each transaction and must be appropriately retained in compliance with Colt’s Document Retention and Destruction Policy.
 You are prohibited from making any false or fictitious entry in any of the books and records of Colt or its affiliates or subsidiaries.

 No payment on behalf of any corporate entity shall be approved or made with the express or implied agreement or intent that any part of such payment is to be used for any purpose other than that described by the documents supporting the payment.
 Accordingly, any agreement for the employment of a sales agent, business consultant or promoter or for the payment of a finder’s fee shall be based upon documentation that accurately reflects the true nature of the arrangement.
 Policies with respect to retaining agents and other third parties are discussed in more detail below.

-Examples of transactions that would violate the Code of Business Conduct regarding books and records include the following:
+Examples of transactions that would violate the Code of Business Conduct include the following:

 - Payments that are falsified or not recorded in the Company’s accounting records.